 We found 7 family medicine practitioners who accept Medicare near Brewton, AL.

-Dr. Scott Moore's specialty is family medicine.
-He graduated from Wright State University, Boonshoft School of Medicine.
-Patients gave him an average rating of 3.0 stars out of 5.
-Dr. Moore is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Scott Moore is a family practitioner.
+He has a 3.0 out of 5 star average patient rating.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
 Dr. Moore studied medicine at Wright State University, Boonshoft School of Medicine.

 Conditions / Treatments